quartiq/stabilizer/book/src/setup.md

 Firmware can be loaded onto stabilizer using **one** of the three following methods.

-> **Note:** All methods require access to the circuit board.
-Pulling the device from a
-> crate always requires power removal as there are sensitive leads and components on
-> both sides of the board that may come into contact with adjacent front panels.
+-> **Note:** All methods except the DFU procedure require access to the circuit board.
+Pulling the -> device from a crate always requires power removal as there are sensitive leads and components on -> both sides of the board that may come into contact with adjacent front panels.
-> Every access to the board also requires proper ESD precautions.
-Never
-> hot-plug the device or the probe.
+-> Every access to the board also requires proper ESD precautions.
+Never -> hot-plug the device or the probe.

 ### ST-Link virtual mass storage